Ellezique/Full-Stack-App-PART-A/README.md

 Each movie/series can have two chatrooms:
 - with spoilers
 - without spoilers

+Chatrooms can contain many messages.
+There should be a scroll bar or a hide/show more button so that only the most recent messages are visible but that the user may still look at older messages should they choose to do so.

 ###### Contact & Attribution: Expansion version
 As above but instead of including an admin email address, users can submit a contact form.